utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/creating-workspaces.md

 ---
-title: "Organize your Postman work in workspaces"
+title: "Organize your projects in Postman using workspaces"
 updated: 2023-05-22
 contextual_links:
   - type: section